vuvova/gdb-tools/duel/help.md

 Operators
 ---------

+Variables and functions of the program being debugged can be read and called normally and work as expected.

 The complete list of operators, in the precedence order:

 * `(x)`, `{x}` - curly braces work as parentheses, but print the value